-The guideline will be developed in accordance with NHMRC’s rigorous guideline development process.
-This will include a multidisciplinary guideline development committee, evidence review, public consultation and declaration and management of interests.
+The clinical practice guidelines for the care of trans and gender diverse people under 18 with gender dysphoria (Gender Guidelines) will be developed in accordance with NHMRC’s rigorous guideline development process.
+This will include a multidisciplinary guideline development committee, evidence review, reference panel, public consultation and declaration and management of interests.

 Timeline